aquilaalba/webclgl/README.md

 [![Logo](demos/webclgl.jpg)](https://github.com/stormcolor/webclgl)

 <h2>Javascript Library for GPGPU computing</h2>
-WebCLGL use WebGL specification to interpret code.<br />
+WebCLGL use WebGL2 specification to interpret code.<br />
 First version of algorithm was created in 2013 (hosted on <a href="https://code.google.com/archive/p/webclgl/downloads">Google Code</a>).
 On this, WebGL is used like OpenCL for GPGPU calculus using the traditional Render To Texture technique. <br />

 Features: <br />